Manifolds of Projective Shapes: Preliminaries and notation

-For $d>0,$ real projective space $\RP^d$ is defined as the topological quotient of $\R^{d+1}\setminus\{0\}$ modulo the multiplicative group $\R\setminus\{0\},$ so it can be seen as the space of lines through the origin in $\R^{d+1}$.
+so it can be seen as the space of lines through the origin in $\R^{d+1}$.
+If $p\in\RP^d$ is represented by $P\in\R^{d+1}$, $p=\{\lambda P : \lambda\in\R^*\},$ one calls $P$ homogeneous coordinates for $p$.
 A projective subspace of $\RP^d$ of dimension $n<d$ is then the set of lines lying in an $(n+1)$-dimensional linear subspace of $\R^{d+1}$.
 Analogously, one can define the projective span of points in $\RP^d$ as the set of lines lying in the linear span of some representatives of the points in $\R^{d+1}$.
+These objects are studied in projective geometry, see e.g.\ \cite{RG}.

-There is a natural, well-defined action of the general linear group $\GL$ on $\RP^d$ by letting it act on representatives in $\R^{d+1}$.
-Since the action of a matrix on $\RP^d$ does not change when multiplying the matrix by a non-zero scalar, the action of $\GL$ is identical with the action of the projective linear group $\P = \GL \mathbin\big/ \left(\R\setminus\{0\}\right)$.
-This action is naturally carried forward to the product space of configurations
+As the action of the general linear group $\GL$ on $\R^{d+1}$ commutes with the action of $\R^*$, there is a well-defined action of $\GL$ on $\RP^d$ by letting it act on homogeneous coordinates in $\R^{d+1}$.
+Since the action of a matrix on $\RP^d$ does not change when multiplying the matrix by a non-zero scalar, the action of $\GL$ is identical with the action of the projective linear group $\P = \GL \mathbin\big/ \R^*$.
+This action is naturally carried forward to the product space of configurations with $k$ landmarks

 by letting it act component-wise.
-Note that projective transformations, i.e.\ the elements of $\P$, map projective subspaces of $\RP^d$ to projective subspaces of the same dimension, i.e.\ points to points, lines to lines etc. So, if $p\in\A_d^k$ is a configuration with three landmarks on a line, then the images of these three landmarks under a projective transformation also lie on a line.
+Note that projective transformations, i.e.\ the elements of $\P$, map projective subspaces of $\RP^d$ to projective subspaces of the same dimension, i.e.\ points to points, lines to lines etc. So, if $p\in\A_d^k$ is a configuration having three landmarks on a line, then the images of these three landmarks under a projective transformation also lie on a line.

 For $d\geq 1$ and $k\geq d+3$, the space of projective shapes of $k$ landmarks in $\RP^d$ is defined to be the quotient space